Smoothing and adaptation of shifted P\'olya Tree ensembles: Aggregation of a Pólya Tree

-As pointed out before, the elements of $C_L$ are too rough to efficiently approximate smooth functions so that we are enticed to use ideas developed in the last section to obtain "smoother" prior samples.
+As pointed out before, the elements of $C_L$ are too rough to approximate efficiently smooth applications, so we would like to leverage ideas developed in the last section to obtain "smoother" prior samples.